scania-digital-design-system/sdds/CODECONVENTIONS.md

 Welcome to the code conventions section of Tegel, a comprehensive design system that aims to provide a unified and consistent visual language for all of your digital products.
 In this section, we'll cover the coding standards and conventions that are used to build and maintain Tegel components.

+## General
+ - Use camelCase for variables and functions.
+ - Use PascalCase for classes and interfaces.
+ - Use template literals instead of concatenation.
+ - Use meaningful variable and function names: Name your variables and functions in a way that clearly communicates their purpose.
+Avoid using single-letter variable names, index stead of `i` for index, be descriptive and name the variable `index`.
+ - Use single quotes (') for strings.

 ## Component structure
 Our component files (e.g. accordion.tsx) should all follow the following structure:

- - @Component decorator with the component specific arguments.
+1. @Component decorator with the component specific arguments.
+2. Host element for the component (@Element).
- - Component props.
+3. Component props.
- - Component state.
+4. Component state.
- - Component host/parent/child element(s).
- - Component variables.
+5. Component variables.
- - Component methods that are exposed on the component (@Method)
+6. Public methods that are exposed on the component (@Method)
- - Events that are emitted from the component.
+7. Events that are emitted from the component (@Event).
- - Event listeners (@Listen)
+8. Event listeners (@Listen)
- - Lifecycle methods (connectedCallback, componentWillLoad, componentDidRender, etc)
+9. Lifecycle methods (connectedCallback, componentWillLoad, componentDidRender, etc)
- - Methods that are used within the component.
+10. Methods that are used within the component.
- - Render method.
+11. Render method.

 ### Example:
 ```jsx

 @Component({